Chicago Construction Site Fall Accident Lawyer

-Were you injured in a construction accident after falling from a height?
+Were you injured in a construction site fall accident?
 Were your injuries the result of another's negligence?

-At Rosenfeld Injury Lawyers, LLC, our personal injury attorneys represent injured workers ensuring they receive the monetary recovery and workers' compensation benefits they deserve.
+At Rosenfeld Injury Lawyers, LLC, our personal injury attorneys represent injured construction workers, ensuring they recover compensation for medical bills and lost income and help them receive the workers' compensation benefits they deserve.

-Call our law office today at (888) 424-5757 (toll-free phone number) or use the contact form to schedule a free consultation.
-Our Chicago construction accident attorneys can talk to you at length about fall protection and accidents.
+Call our construction accident lawyers at (888) 424-5757 (toll-free phone number) or use the contact form to schedule a free consultation.

 Construction Site Fall Accident Statistics